-The best antivirus of 2019 to protect Windows 10
+The Best Antivirus of 2019 to Protect Windows 10

 Paid version: Windows Defender Advanced Threat Protection is available to corporate users for a fee

 Honestly, if you consistently practice safe computing -- you keep your software up to date, for example, you use strong passwords and you steer clear of unexpected emails and links -- you probably can stay clear of trouble.
-And with Microsoft's free Windows Defender Antivirus software running on Windows 10, you have a safety net if you do let your guard down.
+And with Microsoft's free Microsoft Defender Antivirus software running on Windows 10, you have a safety net if you do let your guard down.
+(Note that Microsoft recently changed the name of Windows Defender to Microsoft Defender and has expanded the service to other platforms.)
 This one is literally built into Windows -- just leave it turned on (it is by default) and let it do its thing and this will cover the basics.
-Microsoft pushes new updates at least once a week.
+Microsoft pushes new updates daily.

 Platforms: Windows 10 plus MacOS, Android, iOS

-For a long time, respected security company, Norton Security from Symantec has earned high marks from AV-Test for malware detection.
-A 10-device subscription is normally $120, but you can sign up for $55 to get coverage across PCs, Macs, Android devices, and iPhones and iPads.
+For a long time, respected security company Norton Security from Symantec has earned high marks from AV-Test for malware detection.
+A five-device subscription is normally $99.99, but you can sign up for $59 to get coverage across PCs, Macs, Android devices, and iPhones and iPads.
 (But note, again, that we don't think antivirus protection is terribly useful outside the Windows realm.)
-In addition to virus protection, you get 25GB of automatic backup to the cloud, safe-browsing tools, and easy device management via a web-browser console.
+In addition to virus protection, you get 100GB of automatic backup to the cloud, safe-browsing tools, a VPN, an easy device management via a web-browser console and LifeLock identity-theft protection.

 Best on-demand Windows malware removal: MalwarebytesMalwarebytes